trustbit/enterprise-rag-challenge/ibm_watsonx_readme.md

-from IPython.lib.display import YouTubeVideo

 # IBM WatsonX AI Foundational Server

 ## Introduction
 For the duration of the enterprise RAG challenge, we have our own server for interacting with IBM Foundation Models!

 Important!
 It is private.
 Don’t share access keys with the others.
-If somebody wants to have an access, then send them to Rinat.
+Contact Rinat Abdullin (TimeToAct Austria) on Teams or discord, if you are interested in building RAG solution for the Enterprise RAG Challenge on top of WatsonX AI.

-Server is rate-limited, and total usage is capped, to avoid accidentally overloading and abusing IBM WatsonX-AI.
+Server is rate-limited, and total usage is capped, to avoid accidentally overloading upstream servers.
 You can use balance endpoint to keep an eye on your usage.

-It is OK to exceed it.
+It is OK to exceed it, if you have an explanation.
 Just talk to Rinat, if you need more.

 How to use the server?
 Just send a HTTP JSON request in a common format, passing your own key.
 We have curl samples below, but if you want to have an client in a library of your choice, just: